-- Subscriber gains a new dependent due to: - a.
-Marriage or registering a state-registered domestic partnership; - b.
-Birth, adoption or when the subscriber assumes a legal obligation for total or partial support in anticipation of adoption; or - c.
-A child becomes eligible as an extended dependent through legal custody or legal guardianship. - 2.
-Subscriber or their dependent loses other coverage under a group health plan or through health insurance coverage, as defined by the Health Insurance Portability and Accountability Act (HIPAA); - 3.
+- 2. Subscriber or their dependent loses other coverage under a group health plan or through health insurance coverage, as defined by the Health Insurance Portability and Accountability Act (HIPAA); - 3.
 Subscriber has a change in employment status that affects their eligibility for the employer contribution toward their employer-based group health plan; - 4.
-Subscriber has a change in employment from a SEBB Organization to a public school district that straddles county lines or is in a county that borders Idaho or Oregon, which results in the subscriber having different medical plans available.
+Subscriber has a change in employment from a SEBB organization to a public school district that results in the subscriber having different medical plans available.
 The subscriber may change their election if the change in employment causes: - a.
 The subscriber's current medical plan to no longer be available, in this case the subscriber may select from any available medical plan; or - b.
 The subscriber has one or more new medical plans available, in this case the subscriber may select to enroll in a newly available plan. - c.
-As used in this subsection the term "public school district" shall be interpreted to not include charter schools and educational service districts. - 5.
-Subscriber's dependent has a change in their own employment status that affects their eligibility for the employer contribution under their employer-based group health plan; - 6.
+As used in this subsection the term "public school district" shall be interpreted to not include charter schools and educational service districts. - Subscriber's dependent has a change in their own employment status that affects their eligibility for the employer contribution under their employer-based group health plan; Note: "Employer contribution" means contributions made by the dependent's current or former employer toward health coverage as described in the Treasury Regulation. - 6.
 Subscriber or their dependent has a change in residence that affects health plan availability.
-If the subscriber moves and their current health plan is not available in the new location, the subscriber must select a new health plan otherwise there will be limited accessibility to network providers and covered services; - 7.
-A court order requires the subscriber or any other individual to provide insurance coverage for an eligible dependent of the subscriber (a former spouse or former state-registered domestic partner is not an eligible dependent); - 8.
-Subscriber or their dependent enrolls in coverage under Medicaid or a state Children's Health Insurance Program (CHIP), or the subscriber or the subscriber's dependent loses eligibility for coverage under Medicaid or CHIP; - 9.
-Subscriber or their dependent becomes eligible for state premium assistance subsidy for SEBB health plan coverage from Medicaid or CHIP; - 10.
-Subscriber or their dependent enrolls in coverage under Medicare, or the subscriber or a subscriber's dependent loses eligibility for coverage under Medicare.
-If the subscriber's current medical plan becomes unavailable due to the subscriber's or a subscriber's dependent's enrollment in Medicare, the subscriber must select a new medical plan; - 11.
-Subscriber or their dependent's current medical plan becomes unavailable because the subscriber or enrolled dependent is no longer eligible for a health savings account (HSA); - 12.
-Subscriber or their dependent experiences a disruption of care that could function as a reduction in benefits for the subscriber or their dependent for a specific condition or ongoing course of treatment.
-The subscriber may not change their health plan election if the subscriber or a subscriber's dependent physician stops participation with the subscriber's health plan unless the SEBB Program determines that a continuity of care issue exists.
-The SEBB Program will consider but is not limited to considering the following: - a.
-Active cancer treatment such as chemotherapy or radiation therapy; - b.
+If the subscriber moves and their current health plan is not available in the new location, the subscriber must select a new health plan, otherwise there will be limited accessibility to network providers and covered services: - Exception: A dental plan is considered available if a provider is available within fifty miles of the subscriber's new residence. - 7.
+A court order requires the subscriber or any other individual to provide insurance coverage for an eligible dependent of the subscriber (a former spouse or former state-registered domestic partner is not an eligible dependent);

+- 8. Subscriber or their dependent enrolls in coverage under Medicaid or a state Children's Health Insurance Program (CHIP), or the subscriber or their dependent loses eligibility for coverage under Medicaid or CHIP: - 9.
+Subscriber or their dependent becomes eligible for state premium assistance subsidy for SEBB health plan coverage from Medicaid or CHIP: - 10.
+Subscriber or their dependent enrolls in coverage under Medicare, or the subscriber or their dependent loses eligibility for coverage under Medicare.
+If the subscriber's current medical plan becomes unavailable due to the subscriber's or their dependent's enrollment in Medicare, the subscriber must select a new medical plan; - 11.
+Subscriber or their dependent's current health plan becomes unavailable because the subscriber or enrolled dependent is no longer eligible for a health savings account (HSA); or - 12.
+Subscriber or their dependent experiences a disruption of care for active and ongoing treatment that could function as a reduction in benefits for the subscriber or their dependent.
+The subscriber may not change their health plan election if the subscriber or their dependent's physician stops participation with the subscriber's health plan unless the SEBB Program determines that a continuity of care issue exists.
+The SEBB Program will consider but is not limited to considering the following: - Active cancer treatment such as chemotherapy or radiation therapy; - b.
 Treatment following a recent organ transplant; - c.
-A scheduled surgery; - d.
-Recent major surgery still within the postoperative period; or - e.
-Treatment of a high risk pregnancy.
+A scheduled surgery: - d.
+Recent major surgery still within the postoperative period; or - Treatment of a high risk pregnancy.